 Please note: all regional applicants are considered as a cohort, which means they are compared to other applicants from that particular pool (Montana applicants are compared to other Montana applicants, for example).
 Washington applicants who prefer to spend their Foundations Phase in Spokane will also be considered as a cohort.
 These applicants will interview in Spokane, and will be compared to other Spokane interviewees rather than to the entire Washington applicant pool.
 Interview assignments will be made based on the applicant's preference in the secondary application.
 Please direct questions to the Office of Admissions: (206) 543-7212.

-All Washington TRUST interviews are held in Spokane: February 4-7, 2019
+All Washington TRUST interviews are held in Spokane: 2019-20 season dates to be determined

 Interviews are held in Seattle October, 2018 through the last week in February, 2019.

-Wyoming resident interviews are held in Laramie (TRUST and non-TRUST): February 4-7, 2019
+Wyoming resident interviews are held in Laramie (TRUST and non-TRUST): 2019-20 season dates to be determined

 The interviewers are looking for your approach to solving problems.
 They want to know how you “think on your feet” and are as interested in your process as they are in your answer.